jpsca/sqla-wrapper/README.rst

 ______

 :copyright: © 2012 by `Juan Pablo Scaletti <http://jpscaletti.com>`_.
-:license: BSD, see LICENSE for more details.
+:license: MIT, see LICENSE for more details.